 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.

-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating thyroid cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with thyroid cancer.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating thyroid cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with thyroid cancer.